Homicide: A Year on the Killing Streets: Geraldine Parrish

-A woman named Geraldine Parrish took out life insurance policies on multiple relatives, including her five husbands and a niece, then arranged for them to be murdered so she could collect the benefits.
+A woman named Geraldine Parrish took out life insurance policies on multiple relatives, including her five husbands and a niece, then arranged for their murders so she could collect the benefits.
 She eventually pleaded guilty to four murders and was convicted of three assaults, receiving eight life sentences without parole.

-Donald Waltemeyer was the primary on this case, which played a large role in his transition from the mindset of a patrol officer to that of an investigator.
-His experiences involved two attempts to locate and exhume one of Parrish's victims, both of which ended with the wrong man being dug up.
-The case of Calpurnia Church, in the first season of Homicide: Life on the Street, was based on Parrish's crimes.
+Donald Waltemeyer was the primary on this case, which played a large role in his transition from the mindset of patrol officer to that of investigator.
+His experiences involved two attempts to locate and exhume a Parrish victim, both of which ended with the wrong man being disinterred.
+The case of Calpurnia Church in the first season of Homicide: Life on the Street was based on Parrish's crimes.

 Gene Cassidy

 Gene Cassidy, a patrolman and close friend of Detective Sergeant Terry McLarney, was shot twice in the head at point-blank range in October 1987.
-Although initially expected to die or be left completely disabled by his injuries, Cassidy made a full mental recovery but was left blind and without his sense of smell or taste.
-A drug dealer named Clifton "Butchie" Frazier was eventually convicted of attempted murder in the first degree and sentenced to life in prison plus 20 years.
+Although initially expected to die or be left completely disabled, Cassidy made a full mental recovery but was left blind and without his sense of smell or taste.
+Drug dealer Clifton "Butchie" Frazier was eventually convicted of attempted murder in the first degree and sentenced to life in prison plus 20 years.
 McLarney felt a great deal of disillusionment by the way that the BPD seemed unable to understand or fully help Cassidy in the aftermath of the shooting.

 The Cassidy story was worked into the first season of Homicide: Life on the Street and was the largest storyline for the character of Detective Steve Crosetti (Jon Polito).
 Officer Chris Thormann (Lee Tergesen), a friend of Crosetti, was shot and blinded while on duty; Crosetti took the incident personally and went to great lengths to find the shooter.
-The case also inspired the character of Blind Butchie on The Wire, a blind Baltimore drug dealer who was soft-spoken and not vicious (a complete contrast to the real-life Butchie Frazier).
+The case also inspired the character of Blind Butchie on The Wire, a blind Baltimore drug dealer who was soft-spoken and not vicious (a contrast to the real-life Butchie Frazier).

 The jury's actions became the basis for a Season 4 storyline in which Bruce Campbell played a cop whose father, a retired officer, was strangled to death by a suspect who was acquitted by an uninterested jury.
 A passage in Simon's book revealed that the guilty verdict against Frazier came about because two jurors who were convinced of his guilt argued more strenuously to bring the jury to their side than did two who believed he was innocent, while the other eight had no strong opinion either way.

 Gary Tuggle, an officer seconded to the homicide unit to help with the investigation, went on to serve in the Drug Enforcement Administration.
 He returned to Baltimore in March 2018 to take the post of Deputy Police Commissioner, then was appointed Interim Commissioner two months later and served until March 2019.

 Butchie Frazier was not presented as being related to Robert Frazier, a drug dealer who was tried and convicted of a different murder detailed in the book.